Initial Startup\[Dec/05]

 canbus_uuid: 2733cea0ce24

-Read and enter the UUID of the EBB 2209 RP2040 CAN
+<figure><img src="https://3855363247-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2Fcs6QyzgclSdyKWWV05Sb%2Fuploads%2FszIgksM9RbEQoP01St3J%2F%E5%A1%AB%E5%86%99CAN%E6%9D%BF%E7%9A%84UUID2.png.jpg?alt=media&#x26;token=2c8ad5cd-bbd4-4134-a44d-0f50f9681c2f" alt=""><figcaption><p>Read and enter the UUID of the EBB 2209 RP2040 CAN</p></figcaption></figure>

 After the restart is complete, connect the EBB 2209 RP2040 CAN hotend toolboard and Cartographer V3 inductive leveling sensor with their respective cables.

-Re-enter printer.cfg and use the device function in the upper right corner to refresh the UUID.
+Re-enter `printer.cfg` and use the device function in the upper right corner to refresh the UUID.
 Since the correctly connected CAN devices will not be read again, the UUID at this point comes from the Cartographer V3.
 Enter this UUID in the appropriate location.

 [cartographer]